Grants for Individuals

 Read more + applyBusiness Catalyst (Large) Grants

 Up to £7,000 grants for UK based jewellers, silversmiths and craftspeopleAccess funding to grow or expand your business.
-Our Grants can help you to take time out to upskill yourself or your team, develop new services, diversify your portfolio of work or reach new markets.
+Our Grants can help you to take time out to upskill yourself or your employees, develop new services, diversify your portfolio of work or reach new markets.

 Read more + apply nowAccess Grants